PPIE Strategy (2026 - 2027)

 We receive support from many places.
 Our partners and collaborators have influenced this Patient and Public Involvement and Engagement Strategy as follows:

-- King’s College London: we are also based in King’s College London.
+• King’s College London: we are academically based in King’s College London.
 We plan to collaborate with already established PPIE teams such as the King’s College London Impact and Engagement Services Team and the King’s College London PPI Lead for the Centre of Rheumatic Diseases.

-- South London and the Maudsley (SLaM) and its Biomedical Research Centre (BRC): We have significant interactions with SLaM and its BRC.
+• South London and Maudsley (SLaM) and its Biomedical Research Centre (BRC): We have significant interactions with SLaM and its BRC.
 The SLaM Service User Advisory Group have, and will continue to, provide us with PPIE support and guidance.

 To note: We also received funding from the Wellcome Trust when we were first established.

-- Public members: our public members are key partners and collaborators.
+• Public members: our PPIE group and wider public member network are key partners, working with us through a co-production approach.
 As more public members join us, their local community contacts and networks will be invaluable in helping us to build a diverse group.
 We want the group to be reflective of the South London population we serve.

 Partners and collaborators that have influenced our strategy